-PAM device has been deployed and positioned to the south of Sha Chau Island inside the SCLKCMP (Figure 2.10), supplement the detection of CWD presence in the south Sha Chau area that are not recorded visually by the land-based theodolite tracking survey and to coincide the theodolite data when there is sighting from the land-based station at Sha Chau.
+PAM device has been deployed and positioned to the south of Sha Chau island inside the SCLKCMP (Figure 2.10), supplement the detection of CWD presence in the south Sha Chau area that are not recorded visually by the land-based theodolite tracking survey and to coincide the theodolite data when there is sighting from the land-based station at Sha Chau.
 Both C-POD and F-POD are considered as effective PAM devices in detecting CWD occurrence, and F-POD was the main PAM device deployed where feasible.
-In this reporting period, the C-POD has been retrieved on 20 May 2021 for data collection and the F-POD was subsequently deployed.
+In this reporting period, the F-POD has been retrieved on 10 January 2022 and 8 March 2022 for data collection and was subsequently redeployed.
 As the period of data collection and analysis takes more than four months, PAM results could not be reported in quarterly intervals but report for supplementing the annual CWD monitoring analysis.